mubaidr/fl-Chrome-Extension-Local-Device-TCP/README.md

     console.log('Result:', event.data.data) // in case of status check, this will log 'Result: 'OK''
     // you need to handle responses here
     // this is array of results for each command
-    // you can check if the command was successful or not based on "error" proeprty in the result
     // if error is present, it means command failed
     // commandid is the id you sent in the command
-  }
+    // printerid is the id of the printer on which command was executed }
 })
 ```